Query Performance Prediction using Relevance Judgments Generated by Large Language Models: Introduction

-\paragraph{A novel \ac{QPP} framework} We propose a \ac{QPP} framework using automatically \textbf{gen}erated \textbf{re}levance judgments (\ourmodel), in which we decompose \ac{QPP} into independent subtasks of automatically predicting the relevance of each item in a ranked list for a given query. \ourmodel comes with various advantages: \begin{enumerate*}[label=(\roman*)] \item it allows us to directly predict any desired \ac{IR} evaluation measure at no additional cost, using automatically generated relevance judgments as pseudo-labels; and \item the generated relevance judgments provide an explanation beyond simply gauging how difficult or easy a query is by offering information about why the query is predicted as being difficult or easy; moreover, we can translate the ``\ac{QPP} errors'' into easily observable ``relevance judgment errors,'' e.g., false positives or negatives, informing potential ways of improving \ac{QPP} quality by fixing observed relevance judgment errors. \end{enumerate*}
+\paragraph{A novel \ac{QPP} framework} We propose a \ac{QPP} framework using automatically \textbf{gen}erated \textbf{re}levance judgments (\ourmodel), in which we decompose \ac{QPP} into independent subtasks of automatically predicting the relevance of each item in a ranked list for a given query. \ourmodel comes with various advantages: \begin{enumerate*}[label=(\roman*)] \item It allows us to directly predict any desired \ac{IR} evaluation measure at no additional cost, using automatically generated relevance judgments as pseudo-labels.
+Compared to most existing QPP methods that only outputting a single scalar value as an indicator of a ranker's overall performance, our method provides a multi-dimensional assessment of system effectiveness by enabling the calculation of various metrics from the same set of relevance judgments.
+Leveraging predicted relevance judgments, our method allows the computation of metrics such as nDCG@k, Precision@k, \ac{RR}, and so on.
+This flexibility is particularly advantageous because it allows us to use \ac{QPP} to predict retrieval quality in terms of a specific evaluation metric that is prioritized in different scenarios.
+For example, we use predicted relevance judgments to calculate precision-oriented metrics in conversational search, while focusing on recall-oriented metrics for tasks like legal search. \item The generated relevance judgments provide an explanation beyond simply gauging how difficult or easy a query is by offering information about why the query is predicted as being difficult or easy; moreover, we can translate the ``\ac{QPP} errors'' into easily observable ``relevance judgment errors,'' e.g., false positives or negatives, informing potential ways of improving \ac{QPP} quality by fixing observed relevance judgment errors. \end{enumerate*}